-- b) The employee's receipt of required medical or dental care or consultation which cannot be reasonably scheduled during off-duty hours. - c) In order for the employee to care for or obtain medical consultation/treatment for a sick or injured member of his/her immediate family, defined as children, parents or spouse.
-The employee will make reasonable efforts to obtain other care for the member of his/her family.
-(Amended 7/1/00) - c) Entitlement to Use of Sick Leave: To be entitled to use of sick leave, the employee must satisfy all of the following conditions: - 1.
-The employee must notify his/her supervisor prior to the commencement of the shift for which compensated sick leave is sought, in accordance with departmental policy. - 2.
+d) The employee's receipt of required medical or dental care or consultation which cannot be reasonably scheduled during off-duty hours.

+c) Use of Sick Leave:

+- 1. The employee must notify his/her supervisor prior to the commencement of the shift for which compensated sick leave is sought, in accordance with departmental policy. - 2.
 Each employee on sick leave (for personal disability) must produce evidence satisfactory to the City describing the nature of the illness.
-Such evidence may be in the form of a personal affidavit or shall be in the form of a certification by a medical doctor if requested by a supervisor with prior notice to the employee in any of the following situations: (a) excessive sick leave usage; (b) suspected sick leave abuse; and (c) or other just cause.
+Such evidence may be in the form of a personal affidavit or shall be in the form of a certification by a medical doctor if requested by a supervisor with prior notice to the employee in any of the following situations: (a) excessive sick leave usage; (b) suspected sick leave abuse; (c) absences of more than three working days; and (d) or other just cause.
 In the event of an extended non-industrial illness or disability, it is the employee's responsibility, if requested by the supervisor, to provide medical reports on a scheduled basis.